snowplow-archive/snowplow.github.com/_posts/2016-03-xx-snowplow-r78-great-hornbill-released.md

 }
 {% endhighlight %}

+<h2 id="kclUpgrade">Kinesis Client Library upgrade</h2>

+Stream Enrich and Kinesis Elasticsearch Sink use the [Kinesis Client Library][kcl] to consume data from Kinesis.
+We have upgraded to the latest version (1.6.1) of the library, which has important improvements:

+* It doesn't silently swallow exceptions
+* It uploads the useful "MillisBehindLatest" metric to CloudWatch.
+This is helpful when determining whether an application consuming a stream is falling behind.

+We have also configured the Kinesis Client Library to upload [monitoring information][kclMonitoring] about Stream Enrich to CloudWatch - this feature was previously disabled.

 <h2 id="upgrading">Upgrading</h2>

 The Kinesis apps for r78 are now all available in a single zip file here: